 Indoor Masking: When indoors and not actively presenting, eating, or drinking, all registered attendees are asked to wear a surgical mask or higher-level respirator (e.g., N95, KN95, KF94, etc.).

 Air Purification: As part of ongoing efforts to minimize COVID-19 infections, the Hilton New Orleans Riverside Hotel, site of the 2022 AMS-SEM-SMT Joint Annual Meeting, has been upgraded to include air purification units in most meeting rooms and public spaces.

-Reduced Contact: To minimize person-to-person contact, we will be mailing name badges to all attendees who reside in the United States and register on or before 5 October 2022.
+Reduced Contact: To minimize person-to-person contact, we will be mailing name badges to all attendees who reside in the United States and who register on or before 5 October 2022 and verify their vaccination status on or before 10 October 2022.
 This will sharply reduce lines for information and materials at the Registration Desk, minimizing disease transmission and ensuring a smoother conference experience for all.
 (We apologize for any inconvenience, but for reasons of cost and because postal reliability varies internationally, we cannot mail name badges to attendees coming from outside the United States.)

 Monitor Local Conditions: To help protect the health of attendees, we are actively monitoring community health conditions and will conform to all health requirements implemented by state and local authorities.